Course Outline

 Details of early feedback on progress

-Formative feedback will be provided through discussion in tutorial and online from Week 2
+Formative feedback will be provided through discussion in tutorial and online and support task development.

 Assessment tasks